Tillkoeln/Shroud/doc/build_windows_wsl.md

-# How to compile and execute Shroud code on Windows 10
+# How to compile and execute ShroudX code on Windows 10

-There are two possibilities of compiling Shroud code on Windows 10.
+There are two possibilities of compiling ShroudX code on Windows 10.
  Both of them are based on using [WSL/Ubuntu](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
  The main difference is in execution, using first method you will get .exe files, otherwise you need to use [Xming](http://www.straightrunning.com/XmingNotes/) to start **GUI**.